kevinschmidmayer/kevinschmidmayer.github.io/_pages/contact.md

 permalink: /contact/
 ---

-If you have a physical problem and you think I can help you or your company, please contact me at kevin.schmidmayer (at) gmail.com.
+If you have a physical problem and you think I can help you or your company, please contact me at kevin.schmidmayer (at) inria.fr